Nats outright Andrew Stevenson; Patrick Corbin named Opening Day starter

 Stevenson, 27, made his major league debut in 2017 and appeared in 109 games for the Nationals in 2021.
 In five seasons with the Nationals, the lefty outfielder has played 248 games, batting .248 with eight home runs and 49 RBI.
 Stevenson also contributed to the Nationals’ title run in 2019, scoring as a pinch runner on Juan Soto’s go-ahead single in the eighth inning of the National League wild-card game.

 Nationals Manager Dave Martinez said the addition of the designated hitter affected Stevenson’s role.
-In past seasons, Stevenson has been an effective pinch hitter, something Washington won’t need as much with the DH coming to the National League and Nelson Cruz signing with the Nationals last month.
+In past seasons, Stevenson has been an effective pinch hitter, something Washington won’t need as much with the DH coming to the NL and Nelson Cruz signing with the Nationals last month.

 “If he gets another opportunity to play in the big leagues, great,” Martinez said.
 “If he doesn’t, I hope that he understands that we’d love to have him back.”

-The Nationals, whose spring game Saturday night was rained out, also reassigned pitchers Cade Cavalli, Tyler Clippard, Carl Edwards Jr., Jace Fry and catcher Chris Hermann.
+The Nationals, whose spring game Saturday night against the Miami Marlins was rained out, also reassigned pitchers Cade Cavalli, Tyler Clippard, Carl Edwards Jr., Jace Fry and catcher Chris Hermann.

-Cavalli, the Nationals’ top prospect, had a rough outing this week against the St. Louis Cardinals, giving up eight hits in 2⅓ innings and will begin the year with the Class AAA Rochester Red Wings.
+Cavalli, the Nationals’ top prospect, had a rough outing this week against the St. Louis Cardinals, giving up eight hits in 2⅓ innings, and will begin the year with the Class AAA Rochester Red Wings.
 The Nationals want to see Cavalli work in the strike zone more rather than relying on chases with his secondary pitches.
 In a few spring training appearances, he flashed an ability to blow away hitters with a high-90s fastball but was at times overly reliant on it.
 His arsenal is filled out by a slider, curveball and change-up.
 Martinez wants Cavalli to use his change-up more.

 “He showed some really good things this spring,” Martinez said.
-“I told him, ‘That door’s gonna be wide open for you in the future.’ ”
+“I told him, ‘That door’s going to be wide open for you in the future.’ ”

 Clippard, a veteran reliever who signed a minor league deal with the Nationals in late March, will need more time to get ready.
-Martinez has repeatedly said he didn’t want to speed up any pitchers who arrived late, especially with a shortened camp.
+Martinez has repeatedly said he doesn’t want to speed up any pitchers who arrived late, especially with a shortened camp.

-Stevenson packed up his bags Saturday afternoon before Washington’s spring training game against the Miami Marlins.
-Teammates came up to him and said their goodbyes; Yadiel Hernandez and Victor Robles dapped him up, Tres Barrera hugged him and when Soto saw him packing up, he said: “You out of here?
+Stevenson packed up his bags Saturday afternoon.
+Teammates came up to him and said their goodbyes; Yadiel Hernández and Victor Robles dapped him up, Tres Barrera hugged him, and when Soto saw him packing up, he said: “You out of here?
 Where you going?”

-As he makes his exit, the Nationals’ only extra outfielders left in camp are Gerardo Parra and Hernandez.
-Utility man Dee Strange-Gordon has also spent some time in the outfield.
+As he makes his exit, the Nationals’ only extra outfielders left in camp are Gerardo Parra and Hernández.
+Utility man Dee Strange-Gordon also has spent some time in the outfield.

-Ehire Adrianza played outfield with the Atlanta Braves a year ago, but injured his left quad in Thursday’s spring training game.
-Adrianza, who can also play can play third base, shortstop and second, still looked to be in some pain when walking out of the clubhouse Saturday.
+Ehire Adrianza played outfield with the Atlanta Braves a year ago but injured his left quadriceps in Thursday’s spring training game.
+Adrianza, who can also play third base, shortstop and second, still looked to be in some pain when walking out of the clubhouse Saturday.

-Adrianza’s MRI showed a strain in his quad, Martinez said.
-He said the team would look internally to fill Adrianza’s spot if he goes on the injured list.
+Adrianza’s MRI exam showed a strain in his quad, Martinez said.
+He said the team will look internally to fill Adrianza’s spot if he goes on the injured list.

 Fedde dealing with oblique discomfort